gdsge/gdsge.github.io/source/usage/functions.rst

     :param options: a Matlab struct that contains options and parameters to be overwritten.
         Notice only options that do not require recompiling can be overwritten.
 See :ref:`Options`
-    :return: a Matlab struct that contains the structure of the problem and converged policy/state transition functions
+    :return: a Matlab struct that contains the structure of the problem and converged policy and state transition functions

 .. function:: simulate_modname(IterRslt[,options])